betable/betable-ios-sdk/README.md

 ### Authorization

-    - (void)authorize;
+    - (void)authorizeInViewController:(UIViewController*)viewController onCancel:(BetableCancelHandler)onCancel;

 This method should be called when no access token exists for the current user.
 It will initiate the OAuth protocol.
-It will bounce the user to the Safari app that is native on the device.
+It will open a UIWebView in portrait and direct it to the Betable signup/login page.
 After the person authorizes your app at <https://betable.com>, Betable will redirect them to your redirect URI which can be registered at <https://developers.betable.com> after configuring your game.

 The redirect URI should have a protocol that opens your app.
 See [Apple's documentation](http://developer.apple.com/library/ios/#documentation/iPhone/Conceptual/iPhoneOSProgrammingGuide/AdvancedAppTricks/AdvancedAppTricks.html#//apple_ref/doc/uid/TP40007072-CH7-SW50) for details.
 It is suggested that your URL scheme be <code>betable+<em>game_id</em></code> and that your redirect URI be <code>betable+<em>game_id</em>://authorize</code>.
 After login in your `UIApplicationDelegate`'s method `application:handleOpenURL:` you can handle the request, which will be formed as <code>betable+<em>game_id</em>://authorize?code=<em>code</em>&state=<em>state</em></code>.

 ### Getting the Access Token

-    - (void)token:(NSString*)code
-       onComplete:(BetableAccessTokenHandler)onComplete
-        onFailure:(BetableFailureHandler)onFailure;
+- (void)handleAuthorizeURL:(NSURL*)url onAuthorizationComplete:(BetableAccessTokenHandler)onComplete onFailure:(BetableFailureHandler)onFailure;

-Once you have the code from the `application:handleOpenURL:` of your `UIApplicationDelegate` after Betable redirects to your app's redirect URI you can pass the code to the `token:onComplete:onFailure` method of your `Betable` object.
+Once your app recieves the redirect uri in `application:handleOpenURL:` of your `UIApplicationDelegate` you can pass the uri to the `handleAuthorizeURL:onAuthorizationComplete:onFailure` method of your `Betable` object.

 This is the final step in the OAuth protocol.
 In the `onComplete` handler you will recieve your access token for the user associated with this `Betable` object.
 You will want to store this with the user so you can make future requests on their behalf.